-Regardless of how you feel about your overall oral health, it's important to see a dentist regularly.
-A reasonable goal is to visit the dentist at least once a year for an oral health checkup, although some evidence suggests that those who are at low risk of contracting the disease can extend up to 18 to 24 months.
-It is usually said that you should go to the dentist twice a year.
-When in doubt, this is a good general rule to follow.
+No matter how you feel about your oral health, it's important to visit a dentist regularly.
+Generally, it is recommended to go to the dentist at least once a year for an oral health checkup.
+However, those who are at low risk of dental diseases can extend this interval up to 18 to 24 months.
+When deciding how often you should go to the dentist, you should consider your unique mouth, hygiene habits, and overall well-being.